open-feature/.github/templates/READMEs/README.md

 <!-- TODO: code examples featuring setting a provider, getting a client, waiting for PROVIDER_READY, and doing an evaluation -->

-You can also bind a provider to a specific client by name, instead of setting that provider globally:
+You can also bind a provider to a specific client by name instead of setting that provider globally:

 <!-- TODO: example of named client binding -->